wolfferine/Simple-Cookie-Consent-v2a/README.md

 A simple cookie consent banner to use on any website, this is version 2a of my original "Simple Cookie Consent v1"

+2 html files have been provided to text the working of the banner one with the use of **tailwindcss** and one without (my preferred one)

 ### **Explanation of the JS code:**

 - **Immediately Invoked Function Expression (IIFE):** The entire code is wrapped in `(function() { ... })();`.
 This creates a private scope, preventing variables from polluting the global namespace.